Blog

 We used the technology within the product to do this orchestration, say where it needed to go make the appropriate queries and feed that data back so that that application could be completely enabled.

-SW: I’ve seen this same architecture on the inverse—where, looking at this diagram—the external trading partner is our customer, such as an HCIT vendor or a digital health app, and they’re using Rhapsody Integration Engine or Envoy Managed Services to get information from a variety of EHRs, or a variety of providers that they connect with, to then ingest and feed into their proprietary REST API for whatever magic they’re doing with it on their end.
+SW: I’ve seen this same architecture on the inverse—where, looking at this diagram—the external trading partner is our customer, such as an HCIT vendor or a digital health app, and they’re using Rhapsody Integration Engine or Envoy iPaaS to get information from a variety of EHRs, or a variety of providers that they connect with, to then ingest and feed into their proprietary REST API for whatever magic they’re doing with it on their end.
 It’s common use case we’re seeing more.

 SW: APIs in healthcare: A public health example